jannuzzi-m/jannuzzi-m/README.md

 # What I do

-### Current I am a software developer intern at Agriness, a tech company located in Santa Catariana, Brazil.
+### Current I am a software developer and student.

 # My skills